Marty Horn

-Martin "Marty" Louis Horn (born March 27, 1963) is a former American football quarterback who played for one season in the National Football League for the Philadelphia Eagles in 1987.
-He played college football at Lehigh.
+Martin Louis Horn (born March 27, 1963) is an American former professional football player who was a quarterback for one season with the Philadelphia Eagles of the National Football League (NFL) in 1987.
+He played college football for the Lehigh Mountain Hawks.

 Early life and high school

 Horn was born in Orange, New Jersey and grew up in Short Hills, New Jersey.
 He attended Millburn High School.
 After graduating from Millburn he completed a postgraduate year at Milford Academy.

 College career

-Horn was a four-year starter for the Lehigh Engineers, taking over as a freshman after the team's first string quarterback was injured in a game against Penn.
+Horn was a four-year starter for the Lehigh Engineers, taking over as a freshman after the team's first-string quarterback was injured in a game against Penn.
 As a sophomore he was named an honorable mention All-American and finished third in Division I-AA in passer rating as a junior.
 Horn was named an honorable mention All-American again as a senior in 1985.
 He finished his collegiate career with 9,120 yards and 62 touchdowns, both school records.